 If the Chase Sapphire Reserve® sounds interesting to you, we highly recommend checking out our full review to learn more.

-Hilton Honors American Express Aspire Card vs Hilton Honors American Express Ascend Card
+Hilton Honors American Express Aspire Card vs Hilton Honors American Express Surpass® Card

-The Hilton Honors American Express Ascend Card comes with decent, though slightly worse features, than the Hilton Honors American Express Aspire Card.
+The Hilton Honors American Express Surpass® Card comes with decent, though slightly worse features, than the Hilton Honors American Express Aspire Card.
 Instead of Diamond status, you'll get Gold membership— though you'll get Diamond if you charge at least $40,000 to the card within one calendar year.
-Instead of unlimited Priority Pass visits, the Hilton Honors American Express Ascend Card provides just 10 passes each year.
-If these are not dealbreakers for you, then get the cheaper Hilton Honors American Express Ascend Card instead of the Hilton Honors American Express Aspire Card.
+Instead of unlimited Priority Pass visits, the Hilton Honors American Express Surpass® Card provides just 10 passes each year.
+If these are not dealbreakers for you, then get the cheaper Hilton Honors American Express Surpass® Card instead of the Hilton Honors American Express Aspire Card.

 Hilton Honors American Express Aspire Card vs Hilton Honors American Express Card

 The Hilton Honors American Express Card is perfect for those who spend less than $30,000 annually.
-This no-annual-fee credit card is beneficial for Hilton customers who don't want to pay high annual fees.
+This no-annual-fee credit card is beneficial for Hilton customers who don't want to pay high annual fees (See Rates & Fees).
 This card allows you to earn extra Hilton Honors Bonus points, though at a significantly slower rate than the other Hilton cards.
 If that's all you're after, then we recommend you apply for the Hilton Honors American Express Card instead of the Hilton Honors American Express Aspire Card.